 Vitamin D3, or cholecalciferol, is the most biologically active form of vitamin D.

-D3 has been shown to be approximately 87% more potent in raising and maintaining Vitamin D blood levels, and produces 200-300% greater storage of vitamin D, compared to the D2 form.
+D3 has been proven to be approximately 87% more potent in raising and maintaining Vitamin D blood levels, and produces 200-300% greater storage of vitamin D, compared to the D2 form (2).

-Due to this difference in bioactivity, vitamin D3 also seems to decrease the risk of all-cause mortality while D2 has no such effect.
+Due to this difference in bioactivity, vitamin D3 also seems to decrease the risk of all-cause mortality while D2 has no such effect (3).

 Basically, we want to focus our attention on vitamin D3 intake, and not D2.
 This form of vitamin D is the one that's produced in our skin when exposed to UV rays.

-For instance, spending a day at the beach can produce an amount equivalent to ingesting 10.000 to 25.000 IU of vitamin D. Compare that to the measly 87 IU present in 100 gram of eggs.
+For instance, spending a day at the beach can produce an amount equivalent to ingesting 10.000 to 25.000 IU of vitamin D. Compare that to the measly 87 IU present in 100 grams of eggs (4).

 If you are using cancer cell lines or cancer cells, vitamin D has anti-cancer effects, and likewise in cells that have been used for models for infection and immune disorders, vitamin D has quite clear antibacterial and anti-inflammatory effects.

-Vitamin D insufficiency affects almost 50% of the population worldwide.
+Vitamin D insufficiency affects almost 50% of the population worldwide (5).

 Vegans do not usually get enough vitamin D in their diet.
 However, most vegetarians and omnivores will not get enough vitamin D in their diet either.